Divyank004/url-management-be/README.md

 ```
 docker-compose up -d
 ```
-Server will be up and running on http://localhost:8080
+Server will be setup including db and runs on http://localhost:8080

 ## Manual setup
 ### Prerequisites
 * Setup postgres db, install and setup go